sankarvj/datasync/README.md

 #Problems

-    1) Deciding the priority of action (Local/Server) during "General Sync".
+    1) Deciding the priority of action (Local/Server) during "Periodic Sync".
 Right now it will give the priority to local

     2) Too many rules, reduce it.